Soesterberg Air Base station crest.

 Map of Soesterberg, on the eve of World War II (10 May 1940, image via Peter van Kaathoven).

 At the beginning of World War II the German force's blitzkrieg overran the country in five days, and Soesterberg was occupied by the German Luftwaffe on 15 May 1940.
-They built three hardened runways at the airfield.
+They built three hardened runways and a large dispersal area on the east side of the airfield.

 A variety of German aircraft was stationed there during the war, initially flying missions during the Battle of Britain, and later to practice bombing missions on nearby ranges and provide fighter defence against Allied bombing missions.